Fatal overdoses, fraud plague Florida's booming drug treatment industry

-To her family, she was a daughter, a beloved sister, a goofy bookworm who made them laugh, and a young woman they desperately hoped would get help.
-She had arrived in South Florida from Illinois just over a year before she died, seeking treatment for her addiction.
+To her family, she was a daughter, a beloved sister, a goofy bookworm who made them laugh and a young woman they desperately hoped would get help.
+She had arrived in South Florida from Illinois just more than a year before she died, seeking treatment for her addiction.
 Her parents believe it is that treatment, paid for by her family's excellent insurance, that ultimately got her killed.

 "It haunts me," said Scott Weber, Alison's stepfather.
 "She trusted in people that she shouldn't have trusted in."